Director of Rugby

 Blake, who most recently coached in the Aviva Premiership with Leicester Tigers, enjoyed an impressive playing career in rugby league between 1982 and 1997, representing Manly-Warringah, South Sydney, North Sydney, Canberra Raiders, St. George Warrington, Wigan and Auckland Warriors.

-Lee Blackett joined Wasps last season from Rotherham Titans where he was Head Coach for the last two seasons.
-Blackett replaced Stephen Jones who has returned to Llanelli Scarlets.
+Lee Blackett joined Wasps ahead of the 2015/16 season from Rotherham Titans where he was Head Coach for the previous two seasons.
+Blackett replaced Stephen Jones who returned to Scarlets.

-The Chester-born coach has achieved great success with Rotherham Titans over recent seasons.
+The Chester-born coach achieved great success with Rotherham Titans over his two seasons there.
 Helping them to consecutive Championship play-off semi-finals.

-The 32-year-old became the youngest coach in the Championship in 2013 when he took the Rotherham job aged just 30.
+The 34-year-old became the youngest coach in the Championship in 2013 when he took the Rotherham job aged just 30.

 Before coaching Lee enjoyed a playing career with Rotherham Titans and Leeds Carnegie as a centre and wing.